 Important information and who we are

-The data we collect about you when you access our Site or subscribe for a Service or an account
+The data we collect about you when you access our Site or subscribe for a Service

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows: